You ever wonder what it means to be "enlightened"?

 Why I didn't just go to the school nurse had to do with one single fear: Tetanus injections.

 Ashamed, I told her, and she immediately chided me on why I had kept this secret from her, I had no real answer.
-Anyway, she cleaned my shins, raw and open as they were inflamed, and she used all this fancy dressings and ointments, and in two days, they closed and healed!
+Anyway, she cleaned my shins, raw and open as they were inflamed, and she used all these fancy imported sterile dressings and ointments, and in two days, the wounds were closed and healed!

 I think back to that experience and I am just grateful I never had to get my legs frikken amputated because what the hell was I thinking???
 Seriously, that could have gone so badly!
 But I survived it, and I still have scars on my shins, a constant reminder of the shit I went through, mostly alone, in fear, until my mother just gave me some proper care.